devopsdays/devopsdays-web/content/events/2016-madison/program.md

         <time>09:15-09:45</time>
       </div>
       <div class = "col-md-6 box">
-        Jeff Smith - Starting with C: Implementing DevOps from the Bottom Up
+        <a href="/events/2016-madison/program/jeff-smith">Jeff Smith - Starting with C: Implementing DevOps from the Bottom Up</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->